You want smart political talk without the meltdowns?

 And I think that's pretty darn excellent, if you ask me.

-Yeah, I wonder if uh conservatives talked about Obama's 5 a.m. bowel movements, how that would have gone over in the Obama years.
+Yeah, I wonder if conservatives talked about Obama's 5 a.m. bowel movements, how that would have gone over in the Obama years.

 Probably not too well.

-When you really think about this, though.
+When you really think about this, though, you know, these holier-than-thou elites, what hypocrites they are.

 They've distorted everything the president's saying or doing.

-They're ignorant on top of, they don't know facts, they don't understand anything, and for whatever reason they think acting is so acting is not hard.
+And for whatever reason, they think acting is so acting is not hard.

-Yeah, it's hard to memorize lines and do the same thing over and over and over again, but it's I I agree there's some talent to really good actors.
+Yeah, it's hard to memorize lines and do the same thing over and over and over again.

-John Void is a great actor.
+John Voigt is a great actor.

 But you know something?